 EGC Voices in Development Podcast, Episode 2: Penny Goldberg

-A regular podcast series exploring issues related to sustainable development and economic justice in low- and middle-income countries.
+This podcast series explores issues related to sustainable development and economic justice in low- and middle-income countries.
 Episode 2 features Penny Goldberg of Yale University on the complexities of international trade, poverty reduction, and inequality.

 Understanding the backlash to globalization: Prof. Penny Goldberg on the complicated relationship between international trade, poverty reduction, and inequality